I bet you’ve been through that USP exercise.

 Method’s USP makes cleaning products sexy: “Our powerful, planet-friendly cleaning products handle big messes beautifully”.
 Their mission is “To make the world a cleaner, greener, more colorful place.”

-And they live and breathe this philosophy in everything they do, from their clean and colourful website and blog, to their stunning ‘green’ packaging, and even their amazing factory with its rooftop greenhouse.
+And they live and breathe this philosophy in everything they do, from their clean and colorful website and blog, to their stunning ‘green’ packaging, and even their amazing factory with its rooftop greenhouse.
 There isn’t another cleaning product company that comes close.

 Continuing with the sustainability theme is Fresh Green Ads, a ‘green’ media agency that uses only environmentally friendly advertising mediums such as crop art and ice sculptures.
 Using this approach as their USP gives them a massive point of difference in a competitive industry not usually known for its planet-saving values.